BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

-With the fast development of EDA, datasets for chip design have undergone significant changes in structure and format.
-Early datasets, such as ISPD 2005~\cite{nam2005ispd2005}, use a simplified \textit{Bookshelf} format, which is, however, not suitable for real-world chip design and manufacturing due to missing the significant amount of important information.
-In contrast, later datasets such as ICCAD 2015~\cite{iccad15} are much more complex, which offer \textit{LEF/DEF} format along with other necessary files, including essential information for subsequent design stages.
+With the rapid development of EDA, datasets for chip design have undergone significant changes in structure and format.
+Early datasets, such as ISPD 2005~\cite{nam2005ispd2005}, use a simplified \textit{Bookshelf} format.
+Compared with later industrial formats such as \textit{LEF/DEF}, this simplified format lacks important design information (e.g., detailed floorplan descriptions and routing-related constraints) needed for realistic downstream analysis and evaluation.
+In contrast, later datasets such as ICCAD 2015~\cite{iccad15} are much more complex, offering \textit{LEF/DEF} format along with other necessary files.
 To address the challenges posed by different dataset formats, we provide interfaces that are compatible with both \textit{Bookshelf} and \textit{LEF/DEF} formats and capable of processing them.
-Based on this, we extract the essential information required for the placement stage, which makes it easier to implement the components of problem formulation and evaluation for BBO.
+From these processed data, we extract the essential information required for the placement stage, making it easier to implement problem-formulation and evaluation components for BBO.